-ITP COA Midimation Management Incompany and a time of the shade Status / Date / (Source) Mitigation Measure Implementation Schedule Responsible Party(ies) 6.10 Monthly Compliance Reports.
-The Designated Representative or a Designated During Covered Activities Biologist shall compile the observation and inspection records identified in the Inspection Records and Covered Species Observations and Notification above and documentation of night work according to Lighting and Night Work below, into a Monthly Compliance Report (MCR) and submit it to CDFW, along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
-MCRs shall be submitted before the 7th day of the month via electronic mail to CDFW's Regional Representative, Regional Office, and Headquarters CESA Program.
+ITP COA (Source) Mitigation Measure Implementation Schedule Status / Date / Responsible Party(ies) 6.10 Monthly Compliance Report.
+The Designated Representative or a Designated Biologist shall compile the observation and inspection records identified in Condition of Approval 6.4, Covered Species observation/handling/relocation information as in Condition of Approval 6.9, and documentation of night work according to Condition of Approval 7.2 into a Monthly Compliance Report (MCR) and submit it to CDFW, along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
+MCRs shall be submitted before the 7th day of the month that it is due via electronic mail to CDFW's Regional Representative, Regional Office, and Headquarters CESA Program.
 At the time of this ITP's approval, the CDFW Regional Representative is Adam Thompson (adam.thompson@wildlife.ca.gov), the Regional Office e-mail is RRR.R4@wildlife.ca.gov, and the Headquarters CESA Program e-mail is CESA@wildlife.ca.gov.
 CDFW may at any time increase the timing and number of compliance inspections and reports required under this provision depending upon the results of previous compliance inspections.
 If CDFW determines the reporting schedule must be changed, CDFW will notify Permittee in writing of the new reporting schedule.
-6.11 Annual Status Reports.
-Permittee shall provide CDFW with an Annual Status Report During Covered Activities 0.11 (ASR) no later than January 31 of every year beginning with issuance of this ITP and Burning Govered Activities continuing until CDFW accepts the Final Mitigation Report identified below.
-Each ASR shall include, at a minimum: (1) a summary of all MCRs for the previous calendar year; (2) a record of the Education Program training sessions provided over the reporting year; (3) a general description of the status of the Project Area and Covered Activities, including actual or projected completion dates, if known; (4) a copy of the table in the MMRP with notes showing the current implementation status of each mitigation measure; (5) an assessment of the effectiveness of each completed or partially completed mitigation measure in avoiding, minimizing, and mitigating Project impacts; (6) a summary of findings from all pre-activity surveys conducted, including but not limited to, the number of times a Covered Species was encountered, location, if avoidance was achieved, and if not, what measures were implemented; (7) all available information about project-related incidental take of the Covered Species; and (8) information about other project impacts on the Covered Species.
-ASRs shall be submitted via email to the entities identified in Monthly Compliance Reports above.
-6.12 CNDDB Observations.
-The Designated Biologist shall submit all observations of During Covered Activities Covered Species to CNDDB within 60 calendar days of the observation and the Designated Biologist shall include copies of the submitted forms with the ASR.
+During Covered Activities 6.11 Annual Status Report.
+Permittee shall provide CDFW with an Annual Status Report (ASR) no later than January 31 of every year beginning with issuance of this ITP and continuing until CDFW accepts the Final Mitigation Report identified below (Condition of Approval 6.14).
+Each ASR shall include, at a minimum: (1) a summary of all MCRs for that year identified in Condition of Approval 6.10; (2) a record of the Education Program training sessions provided over the reporting year; (3) a general description of the status of the Project Area and Covered Activities, including actual or projected completion dates, if known; (4) a copy of the table in the MMRP with notes showing the current implementation status of each mitigation measure; (5) an assessment of the effectiveness of each completed or partially completed mitigation measure in avoiding, minimizing, and mitigating Project impacts; (6) a summary of findings from all pre-activity surveys conducted, including but not limited to, the number of times a Covered Species was encountered, location, if avoidance was achieved, and if not, what measures were implemented; (7) all available information about project-related incidental take of the Covered Species; and (8) information about other project impacts on the Covered Species.
+ASRs shall be submitted via email to the entities identified in Condition of Approval 6.10 above.
+During Covered Activities 6.12 CNDDB Observations.
+The Designated Biologist shall submit all observations of Covered Species to CDFW's CNDDB within 60 calendar days of the observation and the Designated Biologist shall include copies of the submitted forms with the ASR.
+During Covered Activities